Fantomina: Plot summary

-Major Themes
+Major themes

 Fantomina explores a variety of themes, almost none of which come without literary dispute and controversy.
 Its unnamed protagonist's game of disguise touches on everything from gender roles, to identity, to sexual desire.
 Even more so, her inability or unwillingness to seduce Beauplaisir as her true self, heavily implied as a product of a respected social status, also touches on the issue of class in 18th century British society.
+In the infancy of the British novel genre as a whole, the theme of characters using dress to create deceptive new identities was prominent.

 Gender

 One of the most sweeping themes throughout Fantomina is gender, and its role in shaping the dynamics between Fantomina, Beauplaisir, and the different sects of societies they find themselves in.
 There are clear challenges to gender normative behavior Haywood is making throughout the story, while also portraying an honest depiction of the disparity between male and female social standings.
 Fantomina manipulates the constraints put on her because of her gender to satisfy her desire for sex, already thought to be an inherently masculine desire to have.
-In fact, she manipulates Beauplaisir so successfully that he is made to be a bit of a fool and is easily seduced.
+To seduce Beauplaisir, Fantomina adopts multiple feminine disguises, enabling her to paradoxically act out a masculine libertine identity.
 This sharply contrasts the wits that are necessary to fool him, which Fantomina demonstrates.
 Clearly this challenges the notion that women are intellectually or sexually subdued.
+Other scholars suggest that Beauplaisir was not so easily fooled, but that Fantomina's skills as a performer allowed her to repeatedly seduce him.

 But, given the fact that Beauplaisir escapes the end of the novella unaffected, irresponsible for the consequences of his affairs, Haywood hits readers with a dose of reality regarding gender inequalities.
 Despite the fact that men are easily manipulated, sexually promiscuous, predictable and even foolish, as Haywood seems to argue, they are still regarded as the superior gender.